input-output-hk/PHA-react-FE-template/README.md

 # Front-End Starter Template

-This repository is a front-end starter template using [Next.js](https://nextjs.org/), MUI, and TypeScript.
+This repository is a front-end starter template using [Next.js](https://nextjs.org/), [MUI](https://mui.com/material-ui/?srsltid=AfmBOor8atqstNDKO2OzksylVmtqlECvFemwfAsohhkekSWlAHXt_56b), [TypeScript](https://www.typescriptlang.org/), and [Zustand](https://zustand.docs.pmnd.rs/getting-started/introduction).
 It is designed to help you quickly set up a new project with the best practices and configurations already in place.

 ## Getting Started